-The 4 first are not updated anymore or the development is very slow.
+The gray ones are not updated anymore or the development is very slow or needs a better organization.

-GraphApp is an one author only project.
 FOX has a great look but the license can be restrictive in some cases.

-FLTK promesses a new version with a better look, but until then it does not have a pretty good look.
+FLTK promises a new version with a better look, but until then it does not have a pretty good look.
 The FLTK documentation also does not help.

-GTK+ can be used as a replacement for Motif, but not as a "portable" toolkit since is target for X-Windows.
+GTK+ can be used as a replacement for Motif, but not as a "portable" toolkit since is was target for X-Windows.
+Nowadays GTK 2 is a great free C toolkit.
+But some predefined dialogs could be the native ones, like the File Selection.

 Qt has several license limitations, although is a very stable and powerful toolkit.
 Qt can be also used as a replacement for Motif.

-The "best" free solution that we choose is wxWidgets becase of the native controls and its portability.
+The "best" free solution that we choose would be wxWidgets because of the native controls and its portability.
+But since version 2, GTK+ is a very strong option because it is in C and had its visual improved.